axelitus/cmmi_l2-up-project/en/README.md

 * _(Optional)_ `<suffix>`: Is a post-name string.
 This is usually set to the version of the document to track changes (when no [VCS](http://en.wikipedia.org/wiki/Revision_control) is being used).
 This can also be set to the file creation date.
 * _(Optional)_ `<extension>`: Is the file extension when appropriate.

 **Important:** The `_` _(underscore)_ character should not be used inside any of the tags, it is meant as a separator between the pattern parts and should only be included when a prefix and/or suffix are present.

+## File Versioning

+The file versioning should follow the concepts behind the rules set forth in the [Semanting Versioning Specification v2.0.0](http://semver.org/spec/v2.0.0.html).

 ## Templates